ahysing/encyclopediabot-demo/documentation/README-en.md

 # Encyclopedia Bot

 *THIS ARTICLE WAS ORIGINALLY WRITTEN IN NORWEGIAN.
-FOR THE NORWEGIAN VERSION PLEASE VISIT (http://github.com/ahysing/encyclopediabot-demo)*
+FOR THE NORWEGIAN VERSION PLEASE VISIT [ahysing / encyclopediabot-demo](http://github.com/ahysing/encyclopediabot-demo)*

 This software is a chatbot.
 It enables the user to search and browse the norwegian encyclopedia [ [Store Norske Leksikon](https://snl.no/).
 The program is made for educational purposes.
 By following this tutorial you will learn to use [Microsoft LUIS](https://www.luis.ai/home) and [Microsoft Bot Framework](https://dev.botframework.com/)
 The tutorial shoud tabe between one and two hours.